bparanj/Essential-TDD/book/en/20-rspec-intro/20-rspec-intro.markdown

 $ rspec calculator_spec.rb --color --format nested
 ```

 This test fails.

+### Step 3 ###

 Define Calculator class at the top of the calculator_spec.rb file with the code shown below:

 ```ruby
 class Calculator
 end
 ```

 The error message you get now is different.
 This is because you have not defined the add method.

+### Step 4 ###

 Add the method to the class :

 ```ruby
 class Calculator